MaverickEngine/summary-engine/docs/editors.md

 To approve a summary, simply mouseover the summary to expand it, and click the "Approve" button.
 To reject a summary, click the "Reject" button.
 A new summary will automatically be generated.
 To edit a summary, click the "Edit" button.
 To generate a new summary, click the "Generate" button.

+To preview an article, click the icon of the eye next to the article's title.
+To edit the article, click the article's title.

 You can search or filter the posts by date.